inloop/image-picker/README.md

 2. [ok] flip cameras
 3. [ok] blur/unblur camera cell video layer when capture session is suspended/unsuspended
 4. [ok] blur/unblur camera cell video layer when capture session is interrupted, failed or app goes to background/unactive
-5. add public API for recording videos
+5. [ok] add public API for recording videos
 6. [ok] add public API for enabling/disabling live photos
 7. [ok] add public API for setting if taken pictures should be saved in camera roll or just directly provided through delegate
 8. [ok] when user denies access to camera,  show that access is denied